-CJA 601 Proseminar 3
+CJA 601 Proseminar

 The purpose of this course is to introduce students entering the Masters program in Criminal Justice Administration to what is happening in both the professional field and in the academic discipline associated with this area of study, and to provide background which is essential for advanced study in this area.
-Topics will include the history, structure and functioning of the criminal justice system in the United States and selected other countries, and the ways in which mass media and political fluctuations influence the system.
+Topics will include the history, structure and functioning of the criminal justice system in the United

+States and selected other countries, and the ways in which mass media and political fluctuations influence the system.
 Attention will also be paid to the evolving managerial approach most often used by administrators in this field, and to the ethical dilemmas posed by social control efforts and research methodologies.

-CJA 640 3 Research Methods in Criminal Justice
+CJA 640

-This seminar will provide an intermediate level of study to the scientific method and to research designs as applied to problems of crime and criminal justice, and will provide an overview of tools available to those working and studying the field.
+Research Methods in Criminal Justice This seminar will provide an intermediate level of study to the scientific method and to research designs as applied to problems of crime and criminal justice, and will provide an overview of tools available to those working and studying the field.
 It will survey such topics as problem conceptualization and formulation, sampling, measurement, experimental and quasi-experimental designs, survey research, interviewing, participant observation, unobtrusive measures, methods of data management and analysis, ethical concerns of research in criminal justice, and research planning.
 Consideration will also be paid to the research techniques emerging from the field of forensic psychology.
 Particular attention will be paid to the problems of interpreting research findings in a practical manner.

-CJA 645 3 Nature and Causes of Crime
+CJA 645

-This course will examine patterns and trends in crime and victimization within the United States, as well as diverse theoretical perspectives and individual theories that attempt to explain crime and delinquency.
+Nature and Causes of Crime This course will examine patterns and trends in crime and victimization within the United States, as well as diverse theoretical perspectives and individual theories that attempt to explain crime and delinquency.
 A multidisciplinary approach will be used that examines the underlying causes and consequences of crime.
 Biological, psychological, sociological, cultural, and political/radical theories will be critically examined, and recent developments in criminological approaches will be considered.
 Victimology will also be explored, as a field in its own right and as a significant and contributing source of deviant behavior.
 The extent to which both science and ideology help to shape the fields of criminology and victimology will be evaluated.
 A basic knowledge of criminological theories is expected, along with a rudimentary understanding of statistics and the scientific nature of research methodology.
 Students lacking this background should prepare themselves by reading one of the many excellent undergraduate textbooks available.

-CJA 650 3 Criminal Law and Courts
+CJA 650 3

-Many are of the opinion that the criminal courts fail to properly punish and deter offenders.
+Criminal Law and Courts Many are of the opinion that the criminal courts fail to properly punish and deter offenders.
 This view has been a popular topic among politicians, the electorate and critics of the American Justice System.
 This course will provide students with an understanding of what goes wrong and what is accomplished well.
 The course begins with an examination of the nature of criminal law, tracing its development within the U.S. legal system and exploring strengths and weaknesses.
-Legal procedures and operations.
-Politically and financially the budget also manifests governance more than any other activity organizations engage in.
+Legal procedures are then considered, along with the structure and functioning of the criminal court system and the roles of particular elements such as prosecution and defense.
+Particular attention will be paid to the decision making processes of those involved in the system, and to the jury system.